 How to make creamy chicken noodle soup

-(Full ingredients and instructions are in the recipe card below)
+This is an overview with step-by-step photos.
+Full ingredients & instructions are in the recipe card below.

 - You can use boneless/skinless chicken thighs if you like them better.
 They also are harder to overcook and stay more juicy.
+Rotisserie chicken is fine too, and you can add it in 5 minutes prior to the soup being done.

 - Feel free to sub the egg noodles with another pasta that cooks in a similar amount of time.

-What to serve with creamy chicken soup:
+What to serve with chicken noodle soup

 Creamy Chicken Noodle Soup